 Conference Reading and Resource Materials

-Deepening the understanding and applying the learning to further a commitment to action and support implementation of the professional practice standard(s).
-(2018-19)
+Deepening the understanding and applying the learning to support implementation of professional practice.

 November 6 (evening) - 8, 2019